 Announce it to the world

-A rebrand isn’t simply an easy switch where you wake up one day with a new logo and business carries on as usual.
+A rebrand isn’t simply an easy switch where you wake up one day with a new logo or a new name, and business carries on as usual.
 Once everything is implemented, your rebrand communications plan must provide an effective way to introduce it to the world at large.

 When selling the story of your new brand, emphasize how the changes you’ve made will improve the experience of your existing customers.
-Particularly for well-established businesses, a rebrand must ensure that the elements which customers love will remain.
+Particularly for well-established businesses, a rebrand must ensure that the elements which key stakeholders like customers and investors love will remain.
 You don’t want to be in the same position GAP was in 2010, when they scrapped their entire rebrand just days after its launch due to customer protests on Facebook and Twitter.